am8850/ender3/README.md

 ## Additional parts

-Once I overcame the leveling and nozzle distance issues and after several failed and then successfult prints, I then decided the print the following essential parts (in my humble opition).
+Once I overcame the leveling and nozzle distance issues and after several failed and then successfult prints, I then decided the print the following parts to enhace my printer:

 ### Fan cover